 It’s the start of a new year, and for a lot of us, that means re-prioritizing our health and wellness.
-That said, a lot of us are guilty of falling into crazy January, restrictive fads that force us to cut back on large amounts of food, that serves to be more detrimental than beneficial to our health.
+That said, many of us are guilty of falling into crazy January fads that force us to cut back on large amounts of food, which serves to be more detrimental than beneficial to our health.
 Therefore, it’s important to remember that the best way to adopt a healthy lifestyle is slowly.
 Picking up simple and easy habits that you can maintain throughout the year is the best way to ensure a healthy 2020.
 That said, an easy habit that you can pick up that will surely benefit your health throughout the year is choosing to always take the stairs.

 Not only are they often easily accessible (and free), but choosing to take the stairs in 2020 can have a profound effect on your health throughout the year.
 In fact, an article from Harvard University revealed that walking up the stairs was more demanding – in fact, twice as taxing as brisk walking and 50% more difficult than lifting weights.
 With that said, perhaps the only fitness resolution you should have this year is to avoid the elevator at all costs.

 Do you ever feel that your breathing deepens as you climb the stairs?
 Well, that’s because climbing stairs can strengthen both your heart and lungs, forcing them to take in more oxygen.
 As a result, your heart then pumps more oxygen-rich blood into all your muscles and organs, and that’s just the half of it.

 In fact, according to a study published in the Journal of Applied Physiology, Nutrition and Metabolism, spending just a few minutes climbing the stairs at short intervals throughout the day can help to boost your cardiovascular health.
 This is because climbing stairs has been found to lower blood pressure, as well as levels of LDL (“bad”) cholesterol (1).